Fly The Flag at your school

 Download our free assembly resources and creative education packs, for ages 5 – 18, to support the creative delivery of assemblies and lessons exploring human rights in your school.

-If you are able to deliver a session on 10th December to mark Human Rights Day that’s fantastic – otherwise they can be delivered at any point in the year.
+If you are able to deliver one of these sessions on 10th December to mark Human Rights Day that’s fantastic – let us know how it goes!
+Otherwise they can be delivered at any point in the year and adapted on your students’ needs.

 Introduce your students to the Universal Declaration of Human Rights (UDHR) and the Fly The Flag project.